-For ND, Secure Neighbor Discovery (SEND, [RFC3971]) is a possible solution, but it is complex and seems there's no real deployment so far according to the discussion in the IETF meeting.
-Comparing the non-trivial deployment of SEND, RA guard [RFC6105] is a lightweight alternative, however, it also hasn't been widely deployed since it hasn't been published for long.
+For ND, Secure Neighbor Discovery (SEND, [RFC3971]) is a possible solution, but it is complex and there's almost no real deployment so far.
+Comparing the non-trivial deployment of SEND, RA guard [RFC6105] is a light-weight alternative, however, it also hasn't been widely deployed since it hasn't been published for long.

-For DHCPv6, there are built-in secure mechanisms (like Secure DHCPv6 [I-D.ietf-dhc-secure-dhcpv6]), and authentication of DHCPv6 messages [RFC3315]could be utilized.
-But they are also mechanisms that haven't been verified by wide real deployment.
+For DHCPv6, there are built-in secure mechanisms (like Secure DHCPv6 [I-D.ietf-dhc-secure-dhcpv6]), and authentication of DHCPv6 messages [RFC3315] could be utilized.
+But these security mechanisms also haven't been verified by wide real deployment.